-In this Our Windsor article, Dan Sharp from Davey's Canadian operations tells us how to spot zombie trees, dead trees that appear alive, before they can cause damage during winter.
+In this Our Windsor article, Dan Sharp from Davey's Canadian operations tells us how to spot zombie trees, or dying trees that appear alive, before they can cause damage during winter.

 At first glance, zombie trees may look very much alive — but inside, they’re slowly dying and can pose a safety risk.